dylanthebean/11ty-blog/src/blog/mcdonald’s-kiosk-ux-case-study.md

 ![jimmy neutron, what sauce would you like?](/assets/blog/jimmy-neutron.gif)

-When the question I’m usually asking is what sauce would you like with your nuggets?
+When the question I’m usually asking is what sauce would you like with your nuggets?...

 ## The future